Miniature American Shepherd

 Common inquiries about the breed

-Are Miniature American Shepherds good for apartment living?
+Are Miniature American Shepherds good with children?

 They can adapt to apartment living if their high exercise and mental stimulation needs are met daily.